-This is the delivery of high quality clinical practice within radiotherapy or diagnostic imaging.
+This is the delivery of high quality clinical practice within one of the following five areas of practice, namely radiotherapy, diagnostic imaging (to include computed tomography), magnetic resonance imaging, nuclear medicine and ultrasound, as well as other areas defined within the spectrum of radiography practice.
 At this stage of a radiographer's career, it is expected that he or she will exhibit skills relating to JE Band 5, progressing to 6.